phip1611/generic-tm1637-gpio-driver-rust/README.md

 for example.
 I tested both on my Raspberry Pi.
 My `TM1637Adapter` needs functions/closures as parameters.
 These functions are wrappers to write High/Low to the desired Pins.

+There are also utility functions on top of the driver in the module `fourdigit7segdis` for the 4-digit 7-segment display.
+You can use them or write your own functions on top of the driver.

+**To add this driver to your project just add the [crate](https://crates.io/crates/tm1637-gpio-driver) to your Rust project.**

 ## Does this work only on Raspberry Pi?
 Probably no!
-Although I can't test it because I don't have an Arduino or another similar device this should work on every device where you can write a Rust program for.
+Although I can't test it because I don't have an Arduino or another similar device.
+This should work on every device where you can write a Rust program for.
 Since this lib uses no standard library this should work on embedded devices.
 If you use it let me know what things you've built!